ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/animal_implementation.md

 - **Spatial dynamics**: Tracks cohort occupancy across grid cells and handles migration.
 - **Community-level processes**: Foraging, mortality, birth, metamorphosis, and more.

-### Code Structure

-The `AnimalModel` is a subclass of `BaseModel`, integrating into the broader Virtual Ecosystem framework.
-It extends the base functionality to include animal-specific methods and attributes, ensuring compatibility with other ecosystem modules such as vegetation, litter, and soil.

-Key components:

-- **Initialization**: Sets up the grid structure for animal movement, functional groups, and resource pools for excrement, carcasses, and leaf waste.
-- **Cohort-level methods**: Implements functions to handle cohort-specific processes (e.g., `birth`, `metamorphose`, `forage`).
-- **Community-level methods**: Manages collective processes for all cohorts in a grid cell (e.g., `migrate_community`, `metabolize_community`, `remove_dead_cohort_community`).
-- **State updates**: Updates population densities, litter consumption, and nutrient contributions to the soil.

 ## Sequence of Operations in the Animal Model

 The animal model follows a sequence of operations designed to simulate the dynamic